ansys/pysimai/doc/source/user_guide/configuration.rst

 Interactive mode
 ------------------

-When the property `interactive` is set to `true`, the users could enter configuration properties from the terminal as they get prompted.
+When the property `interactive` is set to `true`, the users will be prompted for the missing configuration properties.
 When the property is `false`, the interactive mode is disabled, and errors would be raised in case of missing configuration properties.
 Default behavior is `interactive=true`.